nmshd/documentation/_docs_use-cases/use-case-transport-load-token-created-by-others.md

 ## Parameters

-You can execute this use case if you know the `truncatedReference` of the peer's Token
+You can execute this use case if you know the `truncatedReference` of the peer's Token.

 - `reference` that identifies the Token.
 - `ephemeral` to indicate that the Token should be stored locally.
-- `password` to enter the password if the Token is protected by a password via its `passwordProtection` property.
+- The `password` if the Token is protected by a password via its `passwordProtection` property.

 ## On Success